Hevander27/TranslateMe/HackMDdoc.md

 ## Challenges:
 - This app will require connecting users to other user using Firebase- Firestore
-- This app will require
+- This app will require connecting to the chatgpt api